WebChat Broadcasting System: Infoseek buyout and demise

 Infoseek bought out WBS for approximately $6.7 million, or about 350,000 shares of Infoseek stock in April 1998.
 At the time WBS had 2.7 million users.

 WBS daily page views were down to 5 million in April, 1998.

 When Infoseek acquired WBS there had been several web portals that added chat as a service.
 Lycos had bought the Tripod community in February 1998 and Yahoo had added a deal with GeoCities in January 1998.
 There was strong competition between the web portals to match each other's services.
 WBS, at the time of the Infoseek acquisition, had 2.7 million registered users.
 This total was more than the membership of Tripod and GeoCities combined.
 WBS had only 350,000 personal homepages at the time.
 Infoseek's three main competitors at the time were Lycos, Yahoo, and Excite.

 In 1998, Infoseek was purchased by the Go Network.
 On September 15, 1999, WBS was shut down and many of the more popular rooms were transferred to Go's Java-based chat system.
 All that was left for the members at that time was this simple message: "Go.Com has decided to close down WBS and move its most popular rooms to the chat rooms at Go.Com.
 Your home pages will still be viewable for an undetermined amount of time.
 Thank you for supporting WBS during its existence."
-By the Spring of 2000, all home pages had been deleted.
+By the Spring of 2000, all WBS home pages had been deleted.
 Go.com abandoned chat entirely in 2001.

 Migration

-After its demise, many patrons of WBS migrated to other chat sites where some of the general topic rooms were recreated.
+After its demise, many patrons of WBS migrated to other browser-based chat sites where some of the general topic rooms were recreated.
 Notable sites created in the wake of WBS' closure included bigbob.com and mywbs.com, both of which were created by former WBS chatters, utilizing a similar browser-based chat system.
-It is likely that many WBS users migrated to instant messaging software, the popularity of which was increasing substantially at that time.
+It is likely that many WBS chatters began using instant messaging software, the popularity of which was increasing substantially at that time.

 Martin Foster developed software that offered several of the features of the original WBS and IFC that had gained popularity.
 This code has been used in developing numerous chat sites which have attracted many former patrons of the original WBS, especially those who frequented the roleplaying rooms.
 It was originally developed to power Ethereal Realms, but the site now merely hosts the software for use on other sites.